OwnProp/.github/PULL_REQUEST_TEMPLATE.md

 # Testing Steps

-Please include the steps to testing your feature or bugfix.
+Please include the steps QA will use to test your changes.
-If this Pull Request is developer changes (i.e. you've selected Developer Change above) you can skip this section.
+If you selected Developer Change above you can skip this section.

 # Definition of Done Checklist